banerjs/blog/notes.md

 - Help page for keyboard shortcuts
 - Migrate to OpenShift and scalable infrastructure
 - Configure the docker-compose files necessary to start all the different containers at the same time
-- Variable inserted into the HTML of a post for the various dynamic parts, eg: date
+- Templating of the HTML stored in the DB
+- Structure editing similar to Trello
+- Better routing in the Admin section (Routing using constants in the Actions is distressing)

 # Todo

 - Create a way to initialize data sources
 - Create a way to add to the data source
 - Complete the admin section
-  - Allow only my user id to edit
   - Allow editing of sections
+    - Create XHR endpoints for the edits
+    - Hook up the XHR endpoints to the data sources
   - Allow editing of posts
+    - Complete the portal to edit the page
+    - Create the UI for editing the page
+    - Create the XHR endpoints for the edits
+    - Hook up the endpoints to the data sources